Nothing (company): Phone (1)

 On 23 March 2022, Nothing announced its first smartphone named the "Phone (1)".

-The phone runs on an Android-based operating system named Nothing OS and went on sale on 21 July 2022.
+The phone runs on the Android operating system and its user interface is named NothingOS.
+It went on sale on 21 July 2022.

 In June 2022, Nothing opened an invite-only pre-order for the "Phone (1)", which reached up to 100,000 registrations on the waiting list.
 The device, which was unveiled on 12 July in London, features a Qualcomm Snapdragon 778G+ chipset and transparent design.